HamzaAbbas12/HamzaAbbas12/README.md

 - **Altium PCB Design Course:**
   Gained practical knowledge in PCB design using Altium Designer, laying the foundation for advanced circuit design and manufacturing.
+- **Simulink Onramp**
+  Developed foundational skills in model-based design by simulating dynamic systems and control logic, culminating in projects like a temperature-controlled thermostat and a falcon dive simulation.

 <br>